mililanirobotics/ElectricalBible/Sensors/gyro.md

 ### ➠ Wiring

 Wires to the roboRIO Analog IN ports using a female-to-female PWM.
 Ground, Power, Signal from outside in respectively.

 ![](gyro_roborio.png)

 Wires to the Gyro sensor with the other end of the female-to-female PWM.
-Ground, Power, Signal from outside in respectively
+Ground, Power, Signal from outside in respectively.

 ![](gyro_wiring.jpg)

 ### ➠ Programming